wurmlab/genomicscourse/2021/practicals/reference_genome/read-cleaning.md

 Remember to log the commands you used in the `WHATIDID.txt` file.

 Take a moment to verify your directory structure.
-You can do so using the `tree` command:
+You can do so using the `tree` command (be aware of your current working directory):

 ```bash
 tree ~/2021-09-xx-read_cleaning